Website Manager

 Q: What is a typical week for AA?

-A: There will be one 75-minute field practice and one 60-minute batting practice during the week (batting practice is based on availability of cages, upper divisions receive priority).
-There will be one 90-minute game during the week and one 90-minute game on the weekend (Friday night or Saturday)Exact practice days will be determined by our practice scheduler.
+There will be one 90-minute field practice and one 60-minute batting practice during the week.
+There will be one weeknight game and one weekend game (Friday night or Saturday).
+Exact practice days will be determined by our practice scheduler.

 Q: What types of bats are allowed?